xquyvu/azureml-scaffolding/README.md

 Some requirements could be flexible to other workflows and are mentioned as potential alternatives.
 Nevertheless, they would require some extra effort and will not work with the `Makefile` as it is.
 We may provide examples on how that would look like in the future.

 - **Azure ML workspace** - For anything to work, you need to have an Azure ML workspace configured and, of course, and Azure account with access to that workspace.
+By configured, we basically mean
+  - To create an Azure ML workspace: <https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources?view=azureml-api-2#create-the-workspace>
-By configured, we basically mean created and at least one compute cluster defined to be able to run things there.
-It is likely you also need to have a registered dataset available.
-General documentation can be found here: https://docs.microsoft.com/en-us/azure/machine-learning/.
+  - Have at least one compute cluster defined to be able to run things there: <https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-compute-instance?view=azureml-api-2&tabs=python>
+  - It is likely you also need to have a registered dataset available
+  - General documentation can be found here: <https://docs.microsoft.com/en-us/azure/machine-learning/>.

 - **Azure ML CLI v2** - We recommend to interface with Azure ML through the CLI (rather than the python SDK) because it makes the separation between ML code and platform specific infrastructure much clearer (CLI uses YAMLs and not python code).
 Potential alternative: Python SDK.

     1. Follow the instructions in https://docs.microsoft.com/en-us/cli/azure/install-azure-cli to install the generic Azure CLI.
     2. Run the command `az extension add --name ml` in your command line to install the ML v2 extension.
     3. Run `az login` to make sure you are logged in your Azure account.
+Make sure to select the `tenant_id` that is associated with your Azure ML workspace.
     4. Run `az account set --name <subscription_name>` to make your CLI point to the subscription that owns the Azure ML workspace.
 If you go to the Azure ML studio at https://ml.azure.com and navigate to the workspace, the name of the subscription appears at the top right of the screen.
     5. You are set to go!